docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/selecting-scripts.rst

 The current document, or the current selection in the current document All open documents
-All scripts made public by the current target application Folders that you have defined as favorite locations; see "The Scripts panel and favorite script locations" on page 17.
+All scripts made public by the current target application Folders that you have defined as favorite locations; see :ref:`the-scripts-panel-and-favorite-script-locations` on page 17.

 The results of a search are listed in the Find Results tab; by default, this is stacked with the Find and Replace